zeke/semantic-pull-requests/README.md

 ---

-Edit the PR title by adding a semantic prefix like `fix: ` or `feat: ` or any other [conventional commit type](https://github.com/commitizen/conventional-commit-types/blob/master/index.json).
+Edit the PR title by adding a semantic prefix like `fix: ` or `feat: ` or any other [conventional commit type].
 Now use `Squash and Merge` to squash the branch onto master and write a standardized commit message while doing so:

 ---